 3.2 Additional Ingredients

-- Seasonings: Common seasonings include salt, pepper, and herbs such as thyme or rosemary.
-A sprinkle of paprika or garlic powder can also provide an extra kick.
+- Seasonings: salt, pepper, thyme or rosemary. paprika or garlic powder for a little kick.

-- Toppings: For garnishing and added flavor, consider options like crispy bacon bits, freshly chopped chives, or a dollop of sour cream.
+- Toppings: bacon bits, chopped chives or a dollop of sour cream at the end.

 4. Cooking Methods